Writing Better Prompts: How to Get More Out of AI Tools 2026

 Let the AI reason step by step by adding "think step by step".

 Example: You are an e-commerce consultant.
-A Shopify store has a 2% conversion rate, but the sector average is 3.5%.
-Analyze step by step which factors could be causing this and give 3 priority improvement actions.
+A Shopify store has a 2% conversion rate, but the industry average is 3.5%.
+Analyze step by step which factors could be causing this and provide 3 priority improvement actions.

-For more tips on conversion optimization, read our article on CRO in 2025 with AI and personalization.
+For more tips on conversion optimization, read our article on CRO in 2026 with AI and Personalization.

 2. Few-shot prompting